drmikesamy/desilo/DIPs/DIP01.md

 ### Kinds

-Kinds specify how clients should interpret the meaning of each Summary-Note.
-A `kind:0` Summary-Note is basic patient details:
+Kinds specify how clients should interpret the meaning of each Note-Summary.
+A `kind:0` Note-Summary is basic patient details:

 ```jsonc
 {